project-gauntlet/gauntlet/README.md

 - Frecency-based search result ordering
    - Frecency is a combination of frequency and recency
    - More often the item is used the higher in the result list it will be, but items used a lot in the past will be ranked lower than items used the same amount of times recently
+   - Currently, there is no fuzzy matching.
+Results are matched per word by substring
 - Designed with cross-platform in mind
     - Permissions
         - By default, plugins do not have access to host system
-        - If plugin asked for access to filesystem, env variables, FFI or running commands, it is required to specify which operating systems it supports.
+        - If plugin asked for access to filesystem, env variables or running commands, it is required to specify which operating systems it supports.
-        - If plugin doesn't use filesystem, env variables, ffi or running commands and just uses network and/or UI, it is cross-platform
+        - If plugin doesn't use filesystem, env variables or running commands and just uses network and/or UI, it is cross-platform
     - Shortcuts
         - Plugins are allowed to use only limited set of keys for shortcuts to support widest possible range of keyboards